- Undergraduate Admissions+

 PRINTING, COPYING AND SCANNING

 There is a multi-function device in the library for printing, copying and scanning.
-The two computers (not the SunRays) can be used to print directly, and full instructions are provided by the computers and the printer.
+The computers can be used to print directly, and full instructions are provided by the computers and the printer.
 Charges for printing go directly to Battels.